zhubonan/VaspBandUnfolding/README.md

 2. Include symmetry averaging of the kpoints to take account of symmetry broken supercell, which was ignored in the original `PyVaspwfc` code.
 3. The origin `PyVaspwfc` code is included as an internal sub package

+TODO

+- [ ] Add serialization interface
+- [ ] Add function to read and save spectral weights - so WAVECAR can be deleted once calculation is done
+- [ ] Make a CLI or phonopy-like interface

 # PyVaspwfc

 This is a python class for dealing with `VASP` pseudo-wavefunction file `WAVECAR`.